cracrahapppcracrahappp/coze-java/README.md

 ## Introduction

-The Coze API SDK for Java is a powerful tool designed to seamlessly integrate Coze's open APIs into your projects.
+The Coze API SDK for Java is a powerful tool designed to seamlessly integrate Coze's open APIs into your projects 200260401.

 Key Features from 2025:
 - Full support for Coze open APIs and authentication APIs